zyoohv/zyoohv.github.io/_posts/2017-10-15-simulation-add-operation-pytorch.md

 ![6.2](/image/6.2.png)

 **Take care of the value of x axes and y axes.
-By comparing them, we can conclude our network dose not learn right add operation at all.**
+By comparing them, we can conclude that our network dose not learn right add operation at all.**

 So why?